Chandu-4444/Chandu-4444.github.io/_posts/2022-09-21-gsoc-writeup.md

 The project is divided into two parts:

-1. **Text Clessification Pipeline**: This is the first part of the project, where I have developed a text classification pipeline in FastAI.jl.
+1. **Text Classification Pipeline**: This is the first part of the project, where I have developed a text classification pipeline in FastAI.jl.
 This pipeline is based on [IMDb](https://ai.stanford.edu/~amaas/data/sentiment/) dataset.
 2. **Text Generation Pipeline**: This is the second part of the project, where I have developed a text generation pipeline in FastAI.jl.

 The project page can be found [here](https://summerofcode.withgoogle.com/programs/2022/projects/HogSGyea).